Skip to content

-Directives are custom tags and custom attributes of html which is controlled by class and decorators.
+Directives in angular are custom tags and custom attributes of html which is controlled by class and decorators.
 Using directives we can change the behaviour, style and logic of a specific area.

 Example: